 Egha is an orchestral percussionist, a world percussionist, and a jazz musician.
-As an orchestral percussionist he has performed with several large ensembles including Utah Wind Symphony, Utah Philharmonic Orchestra, and Utah Millennial Choir & Orchestra.
-As a world percussionist, he has performed in a various world music settings that include his past work experience at the Polynesian Cultural Center as a percussionist and Polynesian drummer to present the culture of Polynesia countries such as Tahiti, Samoa, Tonga, Fiji, and New Zealand through music.
+As an orchestral percussionist, he has performed with several large ensembles including Utah Wind Symphony, Utah Philharmonic Orchestra, and Utah Millennial Choir & Orchestra.
+As a world percussionist, he has performed in various world music settings that include his past work experience at the Polynesian Cultural Center as a percussionist and Polynesian drummer to present the culture of Polynesia countries such as Tahiti, Samoa, Tonga, Fiji, and New Zealand through music.
 Moreover, he has performed in salsa orchestra, steel bands, and Indonesian gamelan ensembles.
-Egha currently is a solo steel pan artist and the lead pan player of the Desert Pan in Arizona.
+Egha is currently a solo steel pan artist and the lead pan player of the Desert Pan in Arizona.
 Previously he played steel pan Pan Steelers and Calypso Tide, two top professional steel bands in Utah.
-Egha’s drum set and jazz experience is diverse.
+Egha’s drum set and jazz experience are diverse.
 He was a drum set player for BYU-Hawaii Shaka Steel Band, Salsa Orchestra, and Good Vibes Jazz Combo.
 In addition, he is experienced in jazz improvisation as well.

 M.M.
 (Master of Music), Percussion Performance, Brigham Young University, 2014.

 B.A.
 (Bachelor of Arts), Music (Percussion), Brigham Young University-Hawaii, 2012.